wkumari/draft-wkumari-dhc-capport/README.md

-Kumari, et al.           Expires March 12, 2015                 [Page 3]
+Kumari, et al.            Expires April 4, 2015                 [Page 3]

-Internet-Draft             DHCP Captive-Portal            September 2014
+Internet-Draft             DHCP Captive-Portal              October 2014

    of the these protections and the interception leads to poor user